co-cart/co-cart/readme.txt

 = Why CoCart and not WooCommerce Store API? =

-WooCommerce Store API is not yet complete and stable in order to publish the first release of their API for public use.
-It is also limited for developers to use on many levels such as the body type the API can be requested in and support for guest customers which CoCart does have.

-Their API is designed mainly to focus on their [Gutenberg blocks](https://wordpress.org/plugins/woo-gutenberg-products-block/) they have developed while CoCart is designed to focus on supporting many frameworks and languages outside of WordPress to allow your store to be headless.
+WooCommerce Store API is limited and designed mainly to focus on their [Gutenberg blocks](https://wordpress.org/plugins/woo-gutenberg-products-block/) they have developed in React.
+CoCart is designed to focus on decoupling WooCommerce so you can use any framework to allow your store to be headless.

-CoCart is also backed by a community to make the REST API better for all developers.

 = Do you have a JavaScript Library? =